NoNum3/tabi-tabi-os-main/README.md

 ## 📁 Folder Structure

-Below is the recommended structure for the `src/` directory, matching the actual codebase.
+Below is the actual structure for the `src/` directory, matching the codebase.
 This organization makes it easy for contributors to find, add, or update code without breaking other features.

 ```text
 src/